 "So, because (Paul) was of the same trade, he stayed with them and worked; for by occupation they were tentmakers."
-Paul was a pastor who often supported himself with a secular job.
+Paul was bi-vocational.
+He was a pastor who supported himself with a secular job.

 In their Yeshivas Jewish rabbis not only received theological training, they also learned a trade.
-Paul made tents.
-And in Corinth he partnered with friends, Aquila and Priscilla.
+Paul's skill was making tents...
+And in Corinth he partnered with this husband and wife team, Aquila and Priscilla.